flowsn4ke/frmx/README.md

 - frmx assumes nothing about your inputs and their nesting / styling
 - frmx provides field-based validation
 - frmx allows you to create highly reusable inputs
-- frmx is so simple that could have written it yourself, but now you don't need to
 - frmx's API is simple
 - frmx has only one dependency, lodash
 - frmx is lightweight
+- schema validation is framework agnostic

 The goal is to allow you to write code like this and never worry about wiring state or passing stuff down the prop chain again: